caoimhedaly/tattoo_project/README.md

 ## UX

 ####Megan: I am a 37yr old independent Tattoo artist.
-By signing up to the Inkspirational website I was able to create my own profile page with details about my designs, my experience and how to contact me.
+By signing up to the Inkspiration website I was able to create my own profile page with details about my designs, my experience and how to contact me.
 I can also upload photos of my artwork for potential consumers to view.
 Not only that, Inkspirational is the perfect platform to sell copies of my prints.

 ####John: I am a 41yr old carpenter and tattoo fanatic.
 I'm always on the lookout for new artists and tattoo ideas.
 By signing up to Inkspirational, I am able to browse the profiles of independent Tattooists and buy their prints.
 I can also browse the tattoos uploaded by likeminded ink fans and have uploaded pictures of some of my own.